HSU-S21-CS232/p04-th148/design_diary.md

 My only regrets are: I want to add music and animations to the game now.
 But...
 I will save that for another day.

+Actually, I also regret not implementing foliage.
+Some of the code from starting that is still in there, trapped in limbo now.